Rupee slump deepens India private equity quagmire

 Traders and economists expect the rupee to remain weak as Europe's protracted debt crisis steers investors away from risky assets and India's economy sputters at its slowest in nine years, growing at 5.3 percent in the March quarter.

-The tumble in the rupee comes on top of a slump in share prices, with the BSE Sensex sliding 25 percent last year, although it has recaptured some of those losses with a gain of about 9 percent so far this year.
+The tumble in the rupee comes on top of a slump in share prices, with the main share index sliding 25 percent last year, although it has recaptured some of those losses with a gain of about 9 percent so far this year.

 And while the outlook for protracted weakness will give many investors pause, Mape Advisory Group's Mathew said it also makes Indian assets attractively cheap.